julianomacielferreira/Algorithms-Java/src/algorithms/fundamentals/README.md

 compared to the [implemented](https://github.com/julianomacielferreira/Algorithms/blob/master/src/algorithms/fundamentals/DecimalTo.java) below, and there's one in the [Java API](https://docs.oracle.com/javase/8/docs/api/java/lang/Integer.html#toBinaryString-int-), too.

-But, to understand why this solutions works, it's important to try to create/recreate your own implementation.
+But, to understand why this solutions works, it's important to try to create / recreate your own implementation.

 **_Solution:_**

 Decomposing this problem is very easy, it's giving us the input and output:

-    - Inputs: an integer (int) variable N.
+    - Inputs: an integer (int) variable 'N'.
-    - Output: a String s representing the binary form of the decimal number.
+    - Output: a String 's' representing the binary form of the decimal number.

-To define the _Procedure_,  it's necessary an overview of [Positional notation](https://en.wikipedia.org/wiki/Positional_notation) and [Numeral Systems](https://en.wikipedia.org/wiki/Numeral_system).
+To define a **_Procedure_** to solve it's necessary an overview of [Positional notation](https://en.wikipedia.org/wiki/Positional_notation) and [Numeral Systems](https://en.wikipedia.org/wiki/Numeral_system).

 The definition is taken from a [Quora](https://www.quora.com) question ["What is a positional number system?"](https://www.quora.com/What-is-a-positional-number-system)